regstuff/notes/docs/special_relativity_classical_field_theory.md

 How do we ensure this action is reparameterization invariant and preserves spacetime symmetries?
 The $1$ in the Taylor approximation actually originates from the time component of the flat Minkowski metric, $-\eta_{00}$.
 To incorporate gravity, we promote this constant to a coordinate-dependent metric component, $-g_{00}(x) = 1 + \frac{2\Phi(x)}{c^2}$.

 Of course, once we've done this to the time component, we are no longer in Minkowski spacetime.
 We use a general metric tensor $g_{\mu\nu}$.
-Because $g_{00}$ is dependent on the coordinates, it means that to maintain **general covariance** (invariance under arbitrary coordinate transformations, which replaces global Lorentz invariance in General Relativity), we need to ensure the spatial and off-diagonal components of the metric can also dynamically respond to spacetime curvature.
+Because $g_{00}$ is dependent on the coordinates, it means that to maintain general covariance (invariance under arbitrary coordinate transformations, which replaces global Lorentz invariance in General Relativity), we need to ensure the spatial and off-diagonal components of the metric can also dynamically respond to spacetime curvature.

-Just as in the previous two situations, the fully contracted spacetime velocity terms are parameter invariant.
+Just as in the previous situation, the fully contracted spacetime velocity terms are parameter invariant.
 This indicates that we can write a generalized covariant line element and place it directly inside our Lagrangian:

 $$S_2 = -mc \int_{\sigma_1}^{\sigma_2} \sqrt{-g_{\mu\nu}(x) \frac{dx^\mu}{d\sigma} \frac{dx^\nu}{d\sigma}} d\sigma$$

 This describes a particle moving in curved spacetime.
 The components of the metric $g_{\mu\nu}$ are deduced from the Einstein Field Equations, but even without them, we can see that modifying the $g_{00}$ term correctly reduces to Newtonian motion in the low-velocity, weak-field approximation as seen above.

-Applying the Euler-Lagrange equations, we see that just as the free-particle non-relativistic action yields $m\ddot{x}_i = 0$, the curved spacetime action yields free-fall along geodesics. yields the geodesic equation:
+Applying the Euler-Lagrange equations, we see that just as the free-particle non-relativistic action yields $m\ddot{x}_i = 0$, the curved spacetime action yields free-fall along geodesics:

 $$\frac{d^2x^\mu}{d\tau^2} + \Gamma^\mu_{\alpha\beta}\frac{dx^\alpha}{d\tau}\frac{dx^\beta}{d\tau} = 0$$